-An integer value that defines the billing unit as listed in the units table (see Appendix A).
+An integer value that defines the billing unit as listed in Table 47.
 This value is used in the reports, and allows English units to be converted to the correct metric units.
 The default varies by fuel type.

-An integer value that defines the billing unit of peak demand as listed in the units table.
+An integer value that defines the billing unit of peak demand as listed in Table 47.
 This value is used in the reports and allows English units to be converted to the correct metric units.
 The default varies by fuel type.